-• Incorporate knowledge of standards and standards-based instructional approaches to the design and the implementation of teaching.
+- Incorporate knowledge of standards and standards-based instructional approaches to the design and the implementation of teaching. - Apply evidence-based strategies and methodologies to teach in a variety of settings, employing a constructivist approach. - Know how to use the assessment of learner needs in order to differentiate instruction to

-- Apply evidence-based strategies and methodologies to teach in a variety of settings, employing a constructivist approach. - Know how to use the assessment of learner needs in order to differentiate instruction to impact student learning. - Know how to design, implement, and evaluate lesson planning and transform the planning into classroom practice. - Provide interdisciplinary learning experiences where appropriate. - Incorporate their knowledge of standards and standards-based instructional approaches to the design and the implementation of teaching. - Effectively integrate technology into instruction. - Function as reflective practitioners. - Demonstrate a commitment to diversity in teaching. - Maintain respectful and collaborative relationships with families and communities that support schools and students' growth and learning.
+- impact student learning. - Know how to design, implement, and evaluate lesson planning and transform the planning into classroom practice. - Provide interdisciplinary learning experiences where appropriate. - Incorporate their knowledge of standards and standards-based instructional approaches to the design and the implementation of teaching. - Effectively integrate technology into instruction. - Function as reflective practitioners. - Demonstrate a commitment to diversity in teaching. - Maintain respectful and collaborative relationships with families and communities that support schools and students' growth and learning.

 Students work with a faculty adviser to complete a program of study that fulfills the requirements for certification as a teacher in Maryland.
-The MAT requires a minimum of 39 credits, and specific additional content-area coursework that may vary due to differences in undergraduate preparation.
-Students may pursue the degree on an accelerated or flexible basis; however, the internship requires full-time teaching in a school setting.
-The nature and duration of the internship are determined by the program option selected.
-MAT students must pass the content knowledge portion of Praxis II to be scheduled for their pre-internship class.
+The MAT requires a minimum of 39 credits of coursework, field placements, and internship experiences.
+Students may be required to complete additional content-area coursework depending on undergraduate preparation.
+The coursework includes the internship experiences in school settings.

 The nationally recognized Interstate Teacher Assessment and Support Consortium (InTASC) Standards guide the MAT program.
-Using these standards, students demonstrate their competence through a portfolio development process monitored by faculty and supervising teachers and their participation in a variety of field placements.
-The MAT program requires candidates to participate in electronic learning communities.
+Students demonstrate their competencies through a digital portfolio guided by faculty and teacher mentors and internships.

-To be eligible for Maryland State teacher certification, students must complete the MAT program requirements (including successful defense of the portfolio, successful completion of the internship, and earn a GPA of at least 3.0 for all coursework) and pass all Praxis I/Core (or state approved alternative tests) and Praxis II exams required by the state.
+To be eligible for Maryland State teacher certification, students must complete the MAT program requirements (including the successful completion of a digital portfolio, successful completion of field placements and internship experiences, and earn a GPA of at least 3.0 for all coursework) and pass all Praxis examinations required by the state.

 Note: Praxis is a professional assessment test for beginning teachers.
-Praxis II requirements vary by certification area.
+Praxis requirements vary by certification area; information about Praxis examinations may be accessed from the Maryland State Department of Education website.

-Coursework (all courses are three credits unless otherwise indicated)
+$\textbf{\textit{Coursework}} \ (\textit{all courses are three credits unless otherwise indicated})$